L-functions of Carlitz modules, resultantal varieties and rooted binary trees, II

 {\bf 6.3.
-Construction of components having the partition $i=a+b$.} Number $j$ can be 1 or 2.
+Construction of components $C$ having the partition $i=d_1+d_2$.} Number $j=j(C)$ can be 1 or 2.
 The case $j=2$ is treated in (6.2), so we consider the case $j=1$.
 We have $m=i+1$.
-If $a=b$ then $j$ cannot be 1, so we let $a>b$.
-The set of trees $T$ is parametrized by a number $\ga$ satisfying $a-b-1\ge \ga \ge 0$.
-The corresponding tree $T_\ga$ is the following (numbers at nodes are their depths):
+If $d_1=d_2$ then $j$ cannot be 1 (see 5.14.4.2.0, 5.14.5.1a), so we let $d_1>d_2$.
+The set of trees $T$ is parameterized by a number $\g n$ satisfying $d_1-d_2-1\ge \g n \ge 0$.
+The corresponding tree $T(\g n)$ is the following (numbers at nodes are their depths):